fishtree-attempt/simple-linear-regression-public-health/episodes/03-twoLvlFactor.md

 {: .challenge}

 ## Visualising a simple linear regression model with one two-level categorical explanatory variable
 Finally, we visually inspect the parameter estimates provided by our model.
 Again we can use `effect_plot()` from the `jtools` package.
-We include `jitter = 0.3` and `point.alpha = 0.2` so that points are spread out and so that multiple overlayed points create a darker colour, respectively.
+We include `jitter = c(0.3, 0)` and `point.alpha = 0.2` so that points are spread out HORIZONTALLY and so that multiple overlayed points create a darker colour, respectively.
 The resulting plot differs from the scatterplot obtained in the previous episode.
 Here, the plot shows the mean Total HDL Cholesterol estimates for each level of `SmokeNow`, with their 95% confidence intervals.
 This allows us to see how different the means are predicted to be and within what range we can expect the true population means to fall.

 ~~~
 effect_plot(TotChol_SmokeNow_lm, pred = SmokeNow,
-            plot.points = TRUE, jitter = 0.3, point.alpha = 0.2) +
+            plot.points = TRUE, jitter = c(0.3, 0), point.alpha = 0.2) +
   xlab("Participant still smoking") +
   ylab("Total HDL Cholesterol")
 ~~~